KittyCAD/modeling-app/docs/kcl/std.md

 	position: [number, number, number],
 	// The rotation of the extrude group.
 	rotation: [number, number, number, number],
+	// The sketch group paths.
+	sketchGroupValues: [{
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "ToPoint",
+} |
+{
+	// arc's direction
+	ccw: string,
+	// the arc's center
+	center: [number, number],
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "TangentialArcTo",
+} |
+{
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "TangentialArc",
+} |
+{
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "Horizontal",
+	// The x coordinate.
+	x: number,
+} |
+{
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "AngledLineTo",
+	// The x coordinate.
+	x: number,
+	// The y coordinate.
+	y: number,
+} |
+{
+	// The from point.
+	from: [number, number],
+	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: "Base",
+}],
 	// The id of the extrusion start cap
 	startCapId: uuid,
 	// The extrude surfaces.